Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 ***Julian Etsicitty***

 Now that they were through selection, Kevin Jenkins had taken a personal interest in guiding the three *Misfit* crew through their last two months of training.
-It was a pretty basic change to their schedule---he met them first thing in the day to give them a potted summary of the day’s news and developments.
+It was a pretty basic change to their schedule - he met them first thing in the day to give them a potted summary of the day’s news and developments.

 This time was different.
 All they’d found waiting for them was a note inviting them to join Kevin at the tactical obstacle course at the back of the facility, in a shallow natural valley that had been deepened and banked up to catch stray bullets.
 It was a maze of spraypainted MDF walls, oil drums, pallets and crates, tractor tyres and a couple of shot-up SUVs, overseen by a fleet of quadcopters with holographic emitters that could zip around above it generating targets.